What is Day Trading?

 Here are a few common day trading strategies and trading styles to help navigate the trading markets:

-- Momentum trading uses market volatility and market fluctuations by purchasing a security in an uptrend and selling when it shows signs of going down.
+- Momentum trading leverages market volatility by buying a security in an uptrend and selling when it shows signs of a decline.

 - Scalping focuses on earning profits from small price movements in the market.
 Many traders who use this trading strategy trade hundreds of times per day.
 These small profits often add up quickly and are seen as less risky.

 - Range Trading is a little more technical.
 It involves using support and resistance levels in the market.
-Basically, this strategy involves calculated decisions based on current popularity in the market and uses that information to determine whether it will make a profit or not.
+Basically, this strategy involves making calculated decisions based on current market popularity and using that information to determine whether it will make a profit.

 - News-based trading is just what it sounds like.
-Traders use economic changes to make stock decisions.
+Traders use economic factors to inform their stock decisions.

-- High-frequency trading allows professional day traders to use special algorithms to take advantage of any fluctuations in the market.
+- High-frequency trading enables professional day traders to use specialized algorithms to capitalize on market fluctuations.

 - Trend following uses an investment’s historical performance and market trends to dictate its current risk.
-If the investment has historically remained stable, chances are it will stay that way.
+If the investment has historically remained stable, chances are it will continue to do so.

-- Price action involves looking at the price fluctuations over time of the investment and making a judgment based on the trend.
+- Price action involves analyzing the investment’s price fluctuations over time and making a judgment based on the trend.

 - Chart Patterns use the investment’s trends to plot a pattern.
-Traders use this pattern to determine the future of the investment and decide the right time to buy or sell.
+Traders use this pattern to forecast the investment’s future and decide when to buy or sell.

 Can You Day Trade Stocks?

 Stocks are one of the most popular investments for day trading activity, but they are just one of the many things that are available to trade in today’s day trading market.
-Stocks are shares of companies, and since stock prices fluctuate quite often, they are perfect for day trading.
-Stocks also include ETFs (Exchange Traded Funds) which are combined stocks sold as one.
+Stocks are shares of companies, and since stock prices fluctuate frequently and don’t stay at a fixed price, they are ideal for day trading.
+Stocks also include ETFs (Exchange Traded Funds), which are combined stocks sold as one.
 Some other options for day trading are:

-- FOREX (Foreign Exchange Currency Market) is another one of the most popular markets for day traders because of the volume available.
-Forex works outside of regular trading hours which allows for more money-making opportunities and is often recommended for those just starting to day trade.
+- FOREX (Foreign Exchange Currency Market) is another of the most popular markets for day traders due to the high volume.
+Forex trades outside regular trading hours, which offers more opportunities to make money and is often recommended for those just starting to day trade.

 - Futures are specific contracts that are agreed upon to be bought or sold at a defined future date for a specific price.
 This type of trading is often used when trading commodities such as oil.

-- Commodities is the trading of goods internationally.
+- Commodities are the trading of goods internationally.
 Things like grain, minerals, oil and cotton.

 How to Start Day Trading in Canada

 Now that we have gone over some of the basics of trading, where do you start?
 First, can you day trade in Canada?
 Yes.
-It is simpler to day trade in Canada than it is in the U. S. and getting started day trading is much easier than it sounds.
+It is simpler to day trade in Canada than in the ,U.S., and getting started day trading is much easier than it sounds.
 Apps such as Wealthsimple and Questrade can help you get started.

-While there are less trading apps available in Canada than the U.S. , these apps provide you with the power to trade right from your phone.
+While there are fewer trading apps available in Canada than in the U.S., these apps provide you with the power to trade right from your phone.
 They also provide the trends in the stocks to help you decide where the best place is to start investing your money.

 Day Trading Risks